 - Sour cream and fresh dill: For serving.

-How to make Ukranian cabbage rolls (holubtsi)
+How to make Ukrainian cabbage rolls (holubtsi)

 Holubtsi are easy to make, they just have several steps.
 I've broken down the recipe into these simple step by step instructions.